CharlieHesuda/XAML-/Brush-Names.md

 * SecondaryHueDarkBrush
 * SecondaryHueDarkForegroundBrush

-NB `[Light/Mid/Dark]Brush` define the different hues of the colour, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground colour which will show up clearly on that hue.
+NB `[Light/Mid/Dark]Brush` define the different hues of the color, and the `[Light/Mid/Dark]ForegroundBrush` define a foreground color which will show up clearly on that hue.

 Prior to version 2.6.0 there was only these accent brushes.
 Though these still exist in version 3.0.0, they should be considered obsolete and will be removed in a future version.
 * SecondaryAccentBrush